evaristoc/reversing/_posts/2023-11-10-a-perlin-flow-field-with-canvas-shaders-and-threejs-03.markdown

 <script type="module" src="{{ site.baseurl }}{% link mngassets/posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02/huffman-flow-field-setup-02.js %}"></script>

+# Tada!

+If you watch closely the last image, you might notice that the "hairs" would bounce right and left depending of if the passing noise flow is darker or lighter.

 > Note: keep in mind that Darryl defined *another* function called **render** inside the **noiseCanvas** function to render the WebGL graphics.